Criminal Trespassing Laws and Penalties

 Fines.
 A person convicted of trespassing most often faces a fine as a penalty.
 Fines can be imposed either separately from or in addition to jail sentences.
 Trespassing fines vary widely, from a few hundred dollars to as much as $5,000 or more.
 Like jail sentences, trespassing fines are dependent on state law and the circumstances of the crime, and laws allow courts to impose a range of fines.
 For example, a conviction for trespassing may result in a fine of as little as $25 or as much as $1,000.

 Probation.
 Someone convicted of criminal trespassing may also have to serve a period of probation.
 Probation periods typically last less than one year, though they can be longer.
 When you are sentenced to probation you must comply with various probation conditions, such as not breaking any more laws and paying all fines and court costs.
 If you violate any of these conditions, a court can impose additional penalties, such as lengthening the probation period or ordering you to serve time in jail.
-Probation is typically supervised or unsupervised.
+Probation can be supervised or unsupervised.

 Felony Penalties for Trespassing